 Condition requirement Means of monitoring during period under review Compliance achieved?
-3. Provision of reports on specific monitoring/investigations Received December 2020 Yes 4.
+3. Provision of reports on specific monitoring/investigations Review of Council records.
+Received December 2020.
+Next due in the 2026-2027 year if the schedule is maintained in the reissued consent Yes 4.
 Limit on ambient carbon monoxide Not monitored beyond boundary in this monitoring period Source monitoring at commissioning and modelling undertaken during the assessment of effects provided adequate results N/A 5.
 Limit on ambient nitrogen oxides Not monitored beyond boundary in this monitoring period Source monitoring at commissioning and modelling undertaken during the assessment of effects provided adequate results N/A 6.
 Limit on other emissions at boundary Not monitored beyond boundary in this monitoring period Source monitoring at commissioning and modelling undertaken during the assessment of effects provided adequate results N/A 7.
 Limits on nitrogen oxides outside start-up or shut-down periods Stack testing commissioned in January 2021 indicated compliance with this condition Yes 8.
 Limit on nitrogen oxides mass discharge rate Stack testing commissioned in January 2021 indicated compliance with this condition Yes 9.
 Stack height Inspection by Council Yes 10.
 Ecological effects Inspection by Council and observation of vegetation Yes 11.
-Optional review of consent No review currently sought, conditions fit for purpose N/A Ove erall assessment of consent compliance e and environment performance in respect of this High Ov erall assessment of administrative perfo ormance in respect of this consent High
+Optional review of consent Consent expired.
+Under Section 124 protection.
+No review opportunities N/A erall assessment of consent compliance High erall assessment of administrative perfo ormance in respect of this consent High